Remember 1998? Remember some dude named Matthew Broderick? Yup, me neither....

 The story subtly revolves around Li Mu Bai and Yu Shu Lien’s repressed feelings for each other, mirrored by Jen’s emotional and passionate – but equally forbidden – love to a thief from the desert, both couples trying to find a way to be together.

-In my opinion, Ang Lee created a masterpiece with this movie, and its Oscar nominations and wins clearly show, that I am not the only one who thinks so.
+movie, and its Oscar nominations and wins clearly show, that I am not the only

 The fantastic fighting sequences are completely non CGI with only the cords, the actors hung from having been removed in preproduction.